 Bateman MacKay’s COVID-19 Action Plan

-Further to our Action Plan released on March 13, 2020 (you can review our latest update here), we have recently recommended our staff to work from home.
+Further to our Action Plan released on March 13, 2020, we have recently recommended our staff to work from home.
 If client documents cannot be sent electronically, they can still be dropped off in containers just inside our office doors, which are monitored and scanned/circulated to the appropriate Bateman MacKay team member regularly.